Bill to curtail U.S. domestic spying advances but political fight looms

 Two senators who helped block proposed extensions of the existing surveillance programs offered their own slate of nine amendments to the Freedom Act on Tuesday.

-Among other things, Republican Rand Paul and Democrat Ron Wyden want to make it easier to challenge the use of illegally obtain information in criminal proceedings, and raise the standard for collection of telephone records.
+Among other things, Republican Rand Paul and Democrat Ron Wyden want to require the government to get a warrant before collecting personal information from third parties, make it easier to challenge the use of illegally obtain surveillance information in criminal proceedings, and raise the standard for government collection of telephone records.
 None of those amendments was expected to come up for a vote in the Senate.
-(Additional reporting by Susan Cornwell and Mark Hosenball)
+(Additional reporting by Susan Cornwell; Editing by Grant McCool)